A frequently asked question is, “When and how did you start writing?”

 During this time, however, my desire to write began to grow.
 And as it did, I prayed, “God, is this desire from You?
 If so, show me when it’s time to start and what You want me to write about.”

 He answered my prayer.
-At first I tried designing greeting cards.
+First, I tried designing greeting cards.
 Not knowing what to do with them, I googled the words “Christian greeting card publishers.”
 The result led me to the Florida Christian Writers Conference website.
 That was the first I’d heard of such a conference, and I sensed a divine nudge to go.
 The thought scared me, but the nudge persisted until I registered and bought an airline ticket to cross the continent.

 That was in 1999.
 My greeting cards received polite rejections, but I refused to let that discourage me.
 I attended the workshops about writing magazine articles, soaked up the teachers’ words, and began to write for publication.
 Articles came first (mostly profiles), and books followed.
 My first book, 10-Minute Time Outs for Moms, hit the shelves in 2005.